yfauser/capstone-project/docs/report/report.md

 The private leaderboard is calculated with approximately 43% of the test data, the public leaderboard is calculated with the rest 57% of the test data

 As one can see the final MCC scores using the test dataset are not as good as the MCC scores of the validation dataset.
 This shows me that I would need to invest more time to make the spectogram/CNN approach generalize better.
-My goal of being in the mid-range of the Kaggle leaderboard was almost achieved, as the lowest score in the private leaderboard was 0.0, and the highest was 0.71899, putting me slightly above the mid-range with my results.
+My goal of being in the mid-range of the Kaggle leaderboard was however achieved, as the lowest score in the private leaderboard was 0.0, and the highest was 0.71899, putting me slightly above the mid-range with my results.

 ### Justification